About

 NCA joined with the McKinley Garden and Art Center and met there through 1985.
 A board member from four art clubs (WASH, NCA, CAL, LCA) met and started looking for a place to establish an art center.
 La Sierra High School was closing at that time and the Carmichael Park District had planned to purchase the site.
 The club's board members were able to acquire the back part of the school, the auto shop.
 Then the work began, removing all the items in the rooms, and remodeling the area.
 Every bit of the back-breaking work has been accomplished by volunteers and through donations.

-Here are just a few members associated with NCA who went on to become well known, famous artists.
+Here are just a few members associated with NCA who became well-known, famous artists.

 • Harry Pratt, Director of Crocker Art Museum.

-• Jim Estes, teacher and art judge, famous for his abstract and color design.
+• Jim Estes, a teacher and art judge, famous for his abstract and color design.

 • Harold Ward, an art professor at City College, well known for his historical paintings which hung in the Crocker Art Gallery.

-• Wayne Tiebaud went on to become a world famous artist.
+• Wayne Thiebaud went on to become a world famous artist.

 BY-LAWS OF NORTHERN CALIFORNIA ARTS, INCORPORATED